 Plus, you don’t have to pay to acquire them.

-But did you know that you can turn those old customers into new customers?
+But how do you turn old customers into new customers?

-And the secret to doing so might just be de-personalizing your marketing efforts.
+The secret might just be depersonalizing your marketing efforts.

 Here’s what the upside-down funnel looks like.

-Essentially, if you get existing customers to become evangelists for your business, they tell their friends.
+Essentially, when existing customers become evangelists for your business, they tell their friends.

 Then, their friends become customers.